Lesson video

 Off you go.

-The answer is false.
+Fantastic, well done, the answer is false.

-So why do you think that is?
-I'll give you five seconds to think about your answer.
+So, why do you think that is?

 Off you go.

-So here is your first task for today.
+So, here is your first task for today.

 It says, add the missing words to explain how flowering plants reproduce.